Updated on July 23 at 7:04 p.m. ET

 The Cabinet shuffle pales in comparison to the high turnover among the White House senior staff, which has seen the departures via resignation or firing of the chief of staff, chief strategist, press secretary, multiple communications directors, and other top officials.

 All the changes have kept the Senate busy confirming new Trump nominees.
 The chamber is even more closely divided than it was during the debate over Trump’s first round of Cabinet picks.
-Republicans control 51 out of the 100 seats, but McCain hasn’t voted since returning home to Arizona late last year.
+Republicans control 51 out of the 100 seats, but John McCain hasn’t voted since returning home to Arizona late last year.

 Department of State